 Prerequisites: One 2000-level course in PNB or consent of instructor.

 Spanish: Beginner, Intermediate, Medical, and Advanced Scientific Spanish.
 (USAL Staff, 3 Credits) All student have instruction in Spanish language and elements of Spanish culture at a level matched to their level.
 Beginner and intermediate Spanish are for students with no previous Spanish or high school Spanish, respectively.
 Medical Spanish is for non-native Spanish speakers.
 Advanced scientific Spanish is a neuroscience special topics course offered for native Spanish speakers by Dr. Saldana in the Neuroscience faculty.

 Neuroscience Methods in Prague, Czech Republic: This is a short course on neuroscience methods at the Institute of Experimental Medicine at the Academy of Sciences of the Czech Republic.
 The course will use research in the auditory system to illustrate these general neuroscience methods.
 Laboratory visits and demos will introduce evoked potential recordings, extracellular recording in vivo, patch clamp recording in brain slices, neuroanatomy methods, two-photon calcium imaging in the cortex in vivo, prepulse inhibition behavior, acoustic startle, operant conditioning, anesthesia and surgery, acoustic measurements and signals, and audiological examination methods in humans.
 All students in the Neurobiology of Hearing class are expected to attend.
 Other students are encouraged to attend if interested in laboratory research.
 This is a 5 day, 4 night trip to Prague where the students will have two days of instructions and ample time to tour the city.
 Housing in Prague will be arranged only for students participating in the course.

-Enrollment in the Neuroscience Methods course is limited to 30 students in 2017.
+Enrollment in the Neuroscience Methods course is typically limited to 25-30 students.